-An exchange format for sequences, features, alignments, references
+A data model for biomolecular sequences, features, alignments, references

-Enhanced and standardised provenance metadata, and a new minor release in progress
+Enhanced and standardised provenance metadata, packaged a new minor release, are under development

-We are now improving the provenance metadata in BioXSD, by implementing a rich but simple model that will be aligned with the W3C PROV standard.
-Thanks go also to the OpenBio Codefest for great input and discussions.
+We are improving the provenance metadata in BioXSD, by implementing a rich but simple model that will be aligned with the W3C PROV standard.

 BioXSD version 1.1, release 1.1.2